ahmed6ww/lang-graph/langgraph-foundation/README.md

 ## Conclusion

-In this documentation, we've explored the foundational principles of **LangGraph** and demonstrated how to build a simple yet comprehensive agent that embodies these principles.
+In this documentation, we've explored the foundational principles of **LangGraph** and demonstrated how to build a simple agent that embodies these principles.
 Here's a recap of what we've covered:

 ### Key Takeaways